What is the Community Foundation of Lorain County?

 Who’s in charge?

 The Community Foundation is a public charity governed by a 21 member Board of Directors, each of whom serves a four-year term renewable for a second term.
 Board members reflect the diversity of this community and are elected through a nomination process.
-The Foundation is managed by a professional staff of eleven individuals dedicated to making Lorain County a better place to live and work.
+The Foundation is managed by a professional staff of twelve individuals dedicated to making Lorain County a better place to live and work.

 Where does the money come from?